741 Colonel Ledyard Highway

 Discussion: Ledyard Center Fire Chief Jon Mann stated the Fire Department has been

-compressor unit that would be installed at the Ledyard Fire Department on Fairway
+Compressor Unit that would be installed at the Ledyard Fire Department on Fairway

 Drive.
 He explained because their Grant Applications to date have not been approved